On the trail: 2020 Democrats blanket Super Tuesday states with eye on delegates

 “The candidate who wins in California has an excellent chance to win the Democratic nomination,” Sanders declared to cheers.

-Sanders’ campaign on Sunday reported that it raised $46.5 million in February and would launch new television ad buys in nine states with primaries later in March after this week’s Super Tuesday contests.
-Sanders is campaigning on Monday in Minnesota and his home state of Vermont.

-Further complicating projections about the impact of Buttigieg’s departure are several Super Tuesday states that hold early voting, including California, where millions of ballots have already been returned.
+Further complicating projections about the impact of Buttigieg’s departure are several Super Tuesday states that hold early voting, including California, where millions of ballot have already been returned.
 Early voting in Texas and North Carolina ended on Saturday, with more than a million ballots already cast in Texas and more than 800,000 in North Carolina, according to party officials.

-Ahead of a rally in the Los Angeles area, Warren on Monday announced proposals related to protecting agricultural workers and reducing the power of agribusiness.
-More than one-third of U.S. farm workers are in California, according to the Center for Farmworker Families.

-Warren also released new components of a plan to combat the spread of coronavirus by creating an emergency paid-leave program and a $400 billion federal stimulus package.

-The media billionaire and former mayor did not compete in the first four states, making Super Tuesday the first test of his self-financed campaign.
-He has tried to position himself as the best moderate candidate to deny Sanders the nomination, and he criticized the Vermont senator in his AIPAC speech.

-“Not all of my fellow Democrats in this race have attended an AIPAC conference.
-One of them, Senator Sanders, has spent 30 years boycotting this event.
-And as you’ve heard by now, he called AIPAC a racist platform,” Bloomberg said.

-Bloomberg will also be campaigning on Monday in Virginia, while U.S. Senator Amy Klobuchar of Minnesota will be in Colorado, Utah and Oklahoma.
+Sanders will campaign on Monday in Minnesota and his home state of Vermont; Warren will hold a rally in the Los Angeles area; Bloomberg will be in Virginia and U.S. Senator Amy Klobuchar of Minnesota will be in Colorado, Utah and Oklahoma.
 All are Super Tuesday states.

-Nominating contests will also be held on Tuesday in Massachusetts, Tennessee, Alabama, Arkansas and Maine, as well as American Samoa.
-Democrats living abroad will also begin voting on Tuesday.
+Nominating contests will also be held in Massachusetts, Tennessee, Alabama, Arkansas and Maine, as well as American Samoa.
+And Democrats living abroad will begin voting on Tuesday.

-Reporting by Amanda Becker, Michael Martina, Tim Reid, Jarrett Renshaw and Trevor Hunnicutt; Editing by Robert Birsel and Jonathan Oatis
+Reporting by Amanda Becker, Michael Martina and Tim Reid; Editing by Robert Birsel